SCJLabs/TishadowAssistant/README.md

 * TiShadow.
 Get it here: http://tishadow.yydigital.com/

 Usage:
 * Run "tishadow server" in the command line and minimize its window.
 * Place the application in the root of your titanium project then run it from there.
-It is minimized to system tray.
 * Code in Titanium/Appcelerator Studio or your favorite code editor as normal, save your project
 * Press ALT+S to deploy to TiShadow connected devices.

+Notes:
+* The application gets minimized when it launches.
+* A pop up notification will show the results of tishadow run command.